petersenpeter/CellExplorer/docs/datastructure/io.md

 linear_track = loadOptitrack('session',session,'dataName','linear_track','offset',offset,'scaling_factor',scaling_factor);
 ```

-## Trials
-A MATLAB struct trials stored in a .mat file: `basename.trials.behavior.mat`.
-The trials struct is a special behavior struct centered around behavioral trials. trials has the following fields:

 ## Firing rate maps
 This is a data container for firing rate map data.
 A MATLAB struct ratemap containing 1D or linearized firing rat maps, stored in a .mat file: `basename.ratemap.firingRateMap.mat`.
 The firing rate maps have the following fields: